Identity Document Updates for Transgender People

 Can I still change my gender on my Passport or Consular Report of Birth Abroad?

-No. The Trump Administration has stopped processing changes of gender markers on Passports and CRBAs.
+Not at this time.
+The Trump Administration has stopped processing changes of gender markers on Passports and CRBAs.

 Can I still change my name on my Passport or with Social Security?